ponylang/pony-patterns/testing/notifier-interactions.md

 ## Discussion

-Notifiers work by using structual typing.
+Notifiers work by using structural typing.
 We define an interface that the given notifier has to implement and then create concrete implementations.
 In our above solution, you can see this with:

 ```
 interface Notified